 Some users didn’t notice as much of a boost in their fuel economy as they anticipated.
 Some drivers of older cars noticed that it helped, but drivers of newer cars said they were satisfied by the fact that their economy wasn’t on the decline.

 “ideal for drivers who live in cold areas”

 This Howes additive is a favorite among fleet managers and people with lots of diesel equipment, like farmers and town maintenance crews.
 It’s ideal for drivers who live in cold areas, as well as people who need a cost-effective solution for boosting the cetane/lubrication rating of their fuel.

 It’s very inexpensive.
 This solution is even cheaper than Liqui Moly, and it’s one of the cheapest on the market.
 We also like that it comes in bigger quantities (half gallon bottles).

 It works in all diesel blends, including low-sulfur and biodiesel.
-One previous buyer even said he used it in his mother’s oil furnace during cold winters, and saw great results with that too!
+One previous buyer we heard from even said he used it in his mother’s oil furnace during cold winters, and saw great results with that too!

 The added lubricity boosts your cetane rating big time.
 It makes a substantial difference in the smoothness of your engine, and cuts down on the likelihood of your fuel leaving deposits on your injectors or other engine components.

 It eliminates water in your fuel, which is especially important in cold conditions.
 Water can freeze in filters, causing major issues.
 If you’re using Howe’s, you won’t have to worry about that.